-In this blog, we will cover what is a condotel and how condominium mortgages work. condominium mortgages is a non-conforming portfolio loans.
+This blog will cover what a condotel is and how condominium mortgages work.
+Condominium mortgages is a non-conforming portfolio loan.
 Condotels are classified as non-warrantable condos.
-A condotel unit is a condominium unit inside a hotel that is privately owned by an individual and entity owns.
+A condotel unit is a private condominium unit inside a hotel that an individual and entity owns.

 Condotel Unit Benefit Using The Condo and Renting the Unit When Not in Use

-A condotel unit owner can enjoy the condotel unit as a second or vacation home one or two months out of the year and can rent out the condotel unit the remaining time of the year he or she does not use it.
+A condotel unit owner can enjoy the condotel unit as a second or vacation home one or two months out of the year and rent out the condotel unit the remaining time he or she does not use it.

 For example, if your condotel rents for $200 per night, the Condo Hotel management will collect the $200 and take a percentage of the $200.
-The amount they take depends on the Condo Hotel complex but normally the Condo Hotel complex takes anywhere between 30% to 50%.
+The amount they take depends on the Condo Hotel complex, but normally the Condo Hotel complex takes anywhere between 30% to 50%.
 If the condotel unit does not rent, you are not liable to pay anything.

 What Are Non-Warrantable Condominium Mortgages?

-A condominium is classified as a non-warrantable condominium unit is that 51% or more of the condo units are not owner-occupied.
-In order for a condominium unit to be classified as a warrantable condominium, it needs to have 51% of the condominium owners live in the condominium as owner-occupant. .
+A condominium is classified as a non-warrantable unit mainly because 51% or more of the condo units are not owner-occupied.
+For a condominium unit to be classified as a warrantable condominium, it needs to have 51% of the condominium owners live in the condominium as owner-occupant. .
 Non-warrantable condos are 51% or more investor-owned and are rental condominium units.

 Non-Warrantable Condo Loans Condominium Mortgages

-Suppose you want to purchase a condotel unit or a non-warrantable condominium or are interested in refinancing your condotel or non-warrantable condominium unit, whether it is for a better rate or to do a cash-out refinance, the good news is that condominium mortgages and non-warrantable condo financing is becoming more readily available.
+Suppose you want to purchase a condotel unit or a non-warrantable condominium or are interested in refinancing your condotel or non-warrantable condominium unit, whether it is for a better rate or to do a cash-out refinance.
+In that case, the good news is that condominium mortgages and non-warrantable condo financing are becoming more readily available.

-Lending Guidelines On Non-Warrantable Condominium Mortgages
+Lending Guidelines on Non-Warrantable Condominium Mortgages

 Portfolio lender that offers 3/1 ARM, 5/1 ARM, and 7/1 ARM amortized over 30 years.
 Portfolio mortgage lenders generally do not offer 30-year fixed-rate mortgage loans.

 What Are Adjustable Rate Mortgages on Condominium Mortgages?

-ARM are Adjustable Rate Mortgages are 30-year loan programs, however, there is a fixed rate period and after the fixed-rate period expires, the interest rate will adjust every year for the remainder of the 30-year loan term.
+ARM are Adjustable Rate Mortgages are 30-year loan programs.
+However, there is a fixed rate period, and after the fixed-rate period expires, the interest rate will adjust yearly for the remainder of the 30-year loan term.

 How Do ARMs Work on Condominium Mortgages?

-Most condotel mortgage lenders require that Condotel and/or non-warrantable condominium units need a kitchen and at least one bedroom and are at least 500 square feet.
+Most condotel mortgage lenders require that Condotel and non-warrantable condominium units need a kitchen and at least one bedroom and are at least 500 square feet.
 Most condotel lenders require 75% loan to value.on primary home and second home condotel units.
 This includes Condotel refinance mortgage loans as well as cash-out refinance mortgage loans.

 Down Payment Requirements on Non-Warrantable Condominium Mortgages

 < Most condotel mortgage lenders require a minimum credit score of 680 FICO but prefer borrowers to have 700 FICO credit scores or higher.
-Condo Hotel Complex and/or Non-Warrantable Condominium Complex needs to be in good standing both financially and structurally.
-Loan sizes by most portfolio lenders range from $100,000 to $3,000,000 plus.
+Condo Hotel Complexes and Non-Warrantable Condominium Complexes must be financially and structurally in good standing.
+Loan sizes by most portfolio lenders range from $100,000 to $3,000,000.

-What Are The Comparison of Warrantable vs Non-Warrantable Condominium Mortgages
+What Are The Comparison of Warrantable vs. Non-Warrantable Condominium Mortgages

-Since condotel loans and non-warrantable condo loans are portfolio loans and do not need to have to meet Fannie Mae or Freddie Mac Guidelines, the lending standards are set by the portfolio lender and the portfolio lender is the institution that sets the rules.
+Since condotel and non-warrantable condo loans are portfolio loans and do not need to meet Fannie Mae or Freddie Mac Guidelines, the lending standards are set by the portfolio lender, and the portfolio lender is the institution that sets the rules.

-Debt-to-Income Guidelines on Non-Warrantable and Condo-Hotel Financing
+Debt-to-Income Ratio Guidelines on Non-Warrantable and Condo-Hotel Financing

 Typical reserves required are one-year P.I.T.I.
 (Principal, Interest, Taxes, Insurance) per each property the borrower owns.
-For example, if the borrower has a main residence and his P.I.T.I. is $1,000 per month and his proposed P.I.T.I. on his proposed condotel and/or non-warrantable condominium purchase is $1,000 per month, then the portfolio lender will require $24,000 in reserves.
+For example, if the borrower has a main residence and his P.I.T.I. is $1,000 per month and his proposed P.I.T.I. on his proposed condotel, and non-warrantable condominium purchase is $1,000 per month.
+The portfolio lender will require $24,000 in reserves.

 Gustan Cho Associates is a full-service national lender with no overlays on government and conventional loans.
-Gustan Cho Associates has no lender overlays on FHA, VA, USDA, and Conventional Loans.
-Our team of licensed and support personnel are available 7 days a week, on evenings, weekends, and holidays.
+Gustan Cho Associates has no lender overlays on FHA, VA, USDA, and Conventional loans.
+Our licensed and support personnel team is available seven days a week, on evenings, weekends, and holidays.